 2018-2019 COOP study group: Unmapping Eurasia.
-Tutor Team: Binna Choi, Mi You, Slavs and Tatars.
+Tutor Team: Binna Choi, Mi You.
 Partner: Casco Art Institute: Working for the Commons

-Duruo Wang, Francisco Mojica, Giorgos Gripeos, Irati Irulegi, Lea Rüegg, Luca Brennecke, Lukas Hoffmann, Matthew Wang, Matthieu Blond, Yen Noh, Zoe Scoglio.
+Duruo Wang, Francisco Mojica, Giorgos Gripeos, Irati Irulegi, Lea Rüegg, Lukas Hoffmann, Matthew Wang, Matthieu Blond, Sepideh Behrouzian, Yen Noh, Zoe Scoglio.

 DAI Week 10 (AKA Extension Days): February 13 – 15 (2 days), Epen to Amsterdam | April 18 – 20, (2 days), Epen to Utrecht.